roddhjav/apparmor.d/docs/configuration.md

     | Vm | `@{XDG_VM_DIR}` | `.vm`
     | Wallpapers | `@{XDG_WALLPAPERS_DIR}` | `@{XDG_PICTURES_DIR}/Wallpapers` |

-You can personalize these values with by creating a file such as:
+You can personalize these values by creating a file such as:
 `/etc/apparmor.d/tunables/xdg-user-dirs.d/local` where you define your own personal directories.
 Example:
 ```sh